Approximate Distance Sensitivity Oracles in Subquadratic Space: Introduction

 \section{Introduction}

-\emph{Distance Oracles} (DOs) are fundamental data structures that store information about the distances of an input graph $G=(V,E)$.\footnote{ Throughout, we assume the graph $G$ to be undirected and unweighted.
-We use $n$ for the number of vertices and $m$ for the number of edges. } These oracles are used in several applications where one cannot afford to store the entire input, but still wants to quickly retrieve the graph distances upon query.
+\emph{Distance Oracles} (DOs) are fundamental data structures that store information about the distances of an input graph $G=(V,E)$.\footnote{ Throughout, we assume the graph $G$ to be undirected, unweighted, have $n$ vertices, and $m$ edges. } These oracles are used in applications where one cannot afford to store the entire input, but still wants to quickly retrieve the graph distances upon query.
 Therefore, DOs should provide reasonable trade-offs between space consumption, query time, and \emph{stretch}, that is, the quality of the estimated distance.

 We are interested in the design of DOs that additionally can tolerate multiple failures of edges in $G$.
 An \emph{$f$-edge fault-tolerant distance sensitivity oracles} ($f$-DSO) is able to report an estimate $\widehat{d}_{G-F}(s,t)$ of the distance $d_{G-F}(s,t)$ between $s$ and $t$ in the graph $G-F$, where $F \subseteq E$ is a set of at most $f$ failing edges, when queried with the triple $(s,t,F)$.
 The parameter $f$ is the \emph{sensitivity} of the DSO.
 We say that the \emph{stretch} of the $f$-DSO is $\sigma \geq 1$ if $d_{G-F}(s,t) \leq \widehat{d}_{G-F}(s,t) \leq \sigma \,{\cdot}\, d_{G-F}(s,t)$ holds for every query $(s,t,F)$.